-This step by step guide explains how you can use the Database & Integration tools to store the WordPress audit log (also known as audit trail) of multiple WordPress websites on a single MySQL database.
+This step by step guide explains how you can use the External database & third party integration tools to store the WordPress audit log (also known as audit trail) of multiple WordPress websites on a single MySQL database.

 The WordPress Audit Log Database Tables

 Note: the wp_ in the table name is a prefix.
 Every table in your WordPress database has the same prefix.
 Refer to the WP Security Audit Log database documentation for more details on how the WordPress audit trail is stored.

-Store the WordPress Audit Trail of Multiple WordPress Websites in One MySQL Database
+Store the WordPress Activity Log of Multiple WordPress Websites in One MySQL Database